centuryglass/IntraPaint/README.md

 On systems other than 64-bit Linux and Windows, the brush tool may not work, because you will need a system-specific build of the libmypaint brush engine library.
 If pre-packaged libmypaint versions can't be used, IntraPaint will try to load libmypaint libraries from another directory, configurable in IntraPaint's settings under the "system" category.
-If you need help locating libmypaint files for a particular system, open a GitHub issue and I'll try to help.
+If you need help locating libmypaint files for a particular system, open a GitHub issue, and I'll try to help.

 #### Q: Where are the ControlNet options?